 Britannia at her new home.It was an emotional moment for me to finally emerge into the Neuse River-Pamlico Sound, and feel a welcoming wind from the east to greet me.
 We even set a jib and the ˜tweenmast staysail to carry us the last 15 miles to the entrance to Fairfield Harbour and Britannia’s mooring.
 We entered the inner lagoon at 1500 on 5th May 2022.The route chart so expertly done by Kevin.

 Needless to say, I have some work to do before the first exploration of our new sailing grounds.
-Poor old Perky Perkin’s cooling water pipes proved to be almost completely clogged to the point that I was amazed he worked at all.
+Poor old “Perky” Perkin’s cooling water pipes proved to be clogged up to the point that I was amazed he worked at all.
 These had to be completely dismantled and cleaned out from the water inlet to the exhaust, including the heat exchanger, inlet and exhaust manifolds and both the seawater and freshwater pumps.
 I can't believe all that silt came from the grounding in the Intracoastal on our first attempt to make the passage.
 It had probably built up over years. from other lesser groundings

 A split-pin on the yard gooseneck had sheared, probably due to the heavy rolling and caused the connection to part.
 I only had to replace a spring latch to be able to re-hoist the yard.
 The trouble was I had to wait for it to come from France.